-Building on nine decades of innovation leadership, today’s Zenith develops core technologies that enable content security, robust transmission and future broadcast standards.
+Building on nearly 100 years of innovation leadership, today’s Zenith develops core technologies that enable content security, robust transmission and future broadcast standards.

 Pro:Idiom® Digital Rights Management System